StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Lesson1/README.md

 [IDLE]: IDLE.png

-IDLE is a program that "runs" your Python program.
+IDLE is a program that "runs" your Python code.
 To get it to run a series of Python instructions (an instruction is just a line of code) that you wrote, click "File" and then "New File".
 This should open up a window like this:

 ![What a New File Looks like][newfile]